Durham man faces multiple charges in Hampton

 Officers responded to the area and observed a male, who they identified as Joshua Blake, 31, leaving the area.

-Hampton police said Blake was charged with; fugitive from justice, simple assault (class A misdemeanor), resisting arrest or detention (class A misdemeanor), criminal mischief (class b misdemeanor), loitering (class B misdemeanor) and disorderly conduct (class B misdemeanor).
+Hampton police said Blake was charged with being a fugitive from justice, simple assault (class A misdemeanor), resisting arrest or detention (class A misdemeanor), criminal mischief (class b misdemeanor), loitering (class B misdemeanor) and disorderly conduct (class B misdemeanor).

 Blake was arraigned on Wednesday in Hampton District Court.
 He was ordered held on preventive detention until his next court date at Hampton District Court on March 8.